NinoBrun/minecraft-data-pack-generator/README.md

 ---

+## TODO

+1. Select all files toggle
+2. Open all info toggle

+---

 Generate the file structure for Minecraft data packs.
 Allows you to choose each item in the structure individually and generate a downloadable ZIP file.

 ## Project Structure